FriedCircuits/Mooltipass-Unlock/Mooltipass-BootloaderUnlock.md

 iv.)Select the Mooltipass - VID:16D0 PID:09A0 v.)
 Click Install then
 Cancel when it’s done.

-1. Now we can unlock the bootloader
+1. Now we can unlock the bootloader (Make sure you have a card inserted
+    > even if it isn’t valid)

     a.
 Drop to a command prompt in the directory you extracted the
         > Mooltipass repo